PostHog/posthog.com/contents/blog/multi-product-pricing.md

 We put a small team on it, who quickly iterated with customers and improved the product.
 Session replay took off as a result – it now has similar daily usage to product analytics.

-## Focusing on paying customers can improve the free product
+## 2. Focusing on paying customers improves the free product (and drives growth)

-As context, PostHog spent the first year and a half prioritizing our open source project - we wanted to build an inbound sales model, so we could double down on product rather than investing in cold calling.
+We spent the first year and a half of PostHog prioritizing our open-source project – we wanted to build an inbound sales model, so we could double down on product rather than investing in cold calling.
 Leverage, baby.
 This meant we'd need a great free product and a reasonably large community.
-After 18 months, we were ready to focus on our first paid product - product analytics.
+After 18 months, we were ready to focus on our first paid product – product analytics.

 Our only company goal at this point was to get 5 reference, paying customers.
 By going really deep with this handful, we realized that we needed to improve our funnel experience – a core part of our product.
 We '[nailed funnels](new-vp-nailing-funnels)', and revenue started climbing as a result.
 However, delightfully, our _free_ user numbers also started growing much faster.